timescale/timescaledb-ruby/docs/toolkit_ohlc.md

 # OHLC / Candlesticks

-!!!warning

-    OHLC is deprecated and will be replaced by [candlestick](/toolkit_candlestick).

 Candlesticks are a popular tool in technical analysis, used by traders to determine potential market movements.

-The toolkit also allows you to compute candlesticks with the [ohlc][1] function.
+The toolkit also allows you to compute candlesticks with the [candlestick][1] function.

 Candlesticks are a type of price chart that displays the high, low, open, and close prices of a security for a specific period.
 They can be useful because they can provide information about market trends and reversals.
 For example, if you see that the stock has been trading in a range for a while, it may be worth considering buying or selling when the price moves outside of this range.
 Additionally, candlesticks can be used in conjunction with other technical indicators to make trading decisions.